Michael Johnson (serial killer): Arrest

 Later in May, Franklin had recovered from her injuries and returned to prostitution as a way to make money.
 While out on the streets, she noticed Johnson, and knew he was the one who attacked her.
 She quickly ran away, but Johnson followed.
 When Franklin made it to her boyfriend's home, Johnson retreated.
 Coincidently, a few weeks later, she noticed Johnson on the street again.
 This time she called her boyfriend who arrived and confronted Johnson.
 Police quickly arrived and arrested Johnson; a swab of his DNA was taken, and it matched to DNA found at the crime scene, proving his guilt.
 Apparently, police had already been looking for Johnson after his DNA was matched to three of the four murders he committed, and DNA soon linked him to the fourth.
 He was charged with the four murders and the attempted murder of Franklin.

 Trial and imprisonment

 Johnson was convicted of the attack on Franklin in March 2014 and sentenced to 90 years imprisonment.
+At sentencing, the prosecution sought the maximum, stating that DNA evidence had conclusively linked Johnson to four murders.
+On appeal, Johnson's 10-year sentence for aggravated battery was reduced to 5 years.
 The following year he was sentenced to 100 years imprisonment for the murder of Brown.
-As of now, Johnson has yet to be tried for the other three murders, but it is possible that he is not going to be tried for them due to his current 90 year and 100-year sentence, adding up to a total of 190 years for Johnson to serve in prison.
+Johnson has yet to be tried for the other three murders.